79th (Hertfordshire Yeomanry) Heavy Anti-Aircraft Regiment, Royal Artillery: Swansea Blitz

-These had been increased a month later to 36, though an additional 18 were already being called for by 9 AA Division.
+These had been increased a month later to 36, though an additional 18 were already being called for by 9th Anti-Aircraft Division.
 398 HAA Battery, formed by a cadre from 79th (HY) HAA Rgt (see below) joined the regiment from 207th HAA Training Rgt, Devizes, on 10 March 1941 to take over N8 (Margam) and N10 (Morfa Mawr).
 The newly formed 384 and 386 Btys of 120th HAA Rgt also came under operational command of 79th (HY) HAA Rgt.

 After a last burst of enemy activity in early May, the Blitz came to an end, and there was little more activity until the end of the year.
 The equipment of the gunsites round Swansea was improved and 437 HAA Bty, also raised from a cadre provided by the regiment (see below), was regimented on 10 July and joined in August, while 248 Bty was transferred to 120th HAA Rgt (see below).